facn2/facnrecipe2.0/README.md

-# Simple recipe
+# FACN Recipe
-application for Founders & Coders community in Nazareth
+Simple recipe application for members of Founders & Coders community in Nazareth

 ### To get started:
 Click [here] () to start FACN Recipe application